dexterlabora/node-red-contrib-meraki-dashboard-api/docs/guides.md

 ### Using json2csv Node

 Sometimes the JSON data is nested and challenging to parse.
 Other times, you just want a flow that accepts any type of response and magically parses it for you.
-In that case, using the third-party node [json2csv](https://flows.nodered.org/node/node-red-contrib-json2csv) you can simply drop it your flow to perform the parse before saving to a file.
+In that case, using the third-party node [json2csv](https://flows.nodered.org/node/node-red-contrib-json2csv) you can simply drop it in your flow to perform the parse before saving to a file.
 Just install it via the [palette manager](https://nodered.org/docs/user-guide/editor/palette/manager)

 <img src="images/json2csv-node.png" width="100">